How to Get Rust Stain Off Counter: A Comprehensive Guide

 3. Protective Mats and Liners: Using mats and liners under metal objects can prevent direct contact with your countertops.

-1. Silicone mats are heat-resistant and can be placed under hot pots and pans.
+1. Silicone mats are heat-resistant and can be placed under hot pots.

 2. Felt or rubber liners can be used under appliances and metal containers.